Export and Import Control Laws

 Export Control Laws

 It is important to ensure that Amgen’s global supply chain is not interrupted.
-In the United States (“U.S.”), there are laws that govern, and in many cases restrict, the final destination of the sale and/or shipment of goods, software, and technology to ensure that certain individuals, businesses, or entities, including individuals and organizations associated with known terrorist activities, do not receive items made by or from a U.S. company.
-The U.S. Bureau of Industry and Security is responsible for managing the flow and sale of U.S. software, goods, and technology from the U.S. Violations of export control laws can result in civil and criminal penalties for Amgen and individuals subject to this policy as well as suspension or denial of export privileges and debarment from U.S. Government procurements.
-Countries other than the U.S. may also have export control restrictions, and individuals subject to this policy are required to follow all applicable laws related to exports.
+There are laws that govern, and in many cases restrict, the final destination of the sale and/or transfer of funds, goods, software, and technology to ensure that certain countries, individuals, or entities, including those associated with known terrorist activities, do not receive items made by or from a U.S. company or its subsidiaries.
+Violations of export control laws can result in civil and criminal penalties for Amgen and individuals subject to this policy as well as suspension or denial of export privileges and debarment from U.S. Government procurements.

 Import Control Laws

-Most countries regulate the flow of goods, technology and persons into their borders.
-In the U.S., for example, Customs and Border Protection (“CBP”), a division of the U.S. Department of Homeland Security, secures and facilitates trade and travel into the U.S. Many of the regulations enforced by CBP are intended to prevent acts of terrorism and to assure that goods entering the country are legitimate and that appropriate duties and fees are paid.
+Countries regulate the flow of goods, technology and persons into their borders.
+Customs agencies secure and facilitate trade and travel in their respective countries.
+Many of the regulations enforced by Customs are intended to prevent acts of terrorism and to assure that goods entering the country are legitimate, and that appropriate duties and fees are paid.
 Wherever Amgen operates, individuals subject to this policy are required to follow all applicable laws related to imports.

 Download the complete policy (PDF)